 Here’s how it works.
 You have to buy the home through the program.
 Additionally, you sign a second mortgage note for the discount you receive.
 While it’s another loan, you never pay interest on it or any payments if you live there for three years.

-Kansas City down payment help
+Down payment help

 Since there are lots of nuances with every down payment assistance program, work with a trusted real estate agent.
 It’s important because the rules change often.
 I work with my buyers to take the stress out of the home buying process.
 I can help you find a way to put less than 20% down on your first home!